fazilmd11/fazilmd11/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on
-- 🌱 I’m currently learning Mobile App Development(Flutter)
+- 🌱 I’m currently learning Mobile App Development(Flutter), MERN Full-Stack Development
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...